-The FY 2023 COPS Hiring Program (CHP) is designed to advance public safety through community policing by addressing the full-time sworn officer needs of state, local, and tribal law enforcement agencies nationwide.
+The FY 2024 COPS Hiring Program (CHP) is designed to advance public safety through community policing by addressing the full-time sworn officer needs of state, local, tribal, and territorial law enforcement agencies nationwide.
 CHP provides funds directly to law enforcement agencies to hire new or rehire additional career law enforcement officers and to increase their community policing capacity and crime-prevention efforts.

-The FY 2023 CHP award program is an open solicitation.
-All local, state, and tribal law enforcement agencies that have primary law enforcement authority are eligible to apply.
+The FY 2024 CHP award program is an open solicitation.
+All local, state, tribal, and territorial law enforcement agencies that have primary law enforcement authority are eligible to apply.
 All awards are subject to the availability of appropriated funds and to any modifications or additional requirements that may be imposed by law.